marcomontalbano/jquery-jcreate/README.md

 Setup
 -----

-To install jCreate in your application, just copy and paste following tag after jQuery inclusion.
+To install jCreate in your application, just copy and paste the following tag after the jQuery `<script>` tag.

 ```sh